Mathijs-Bakker/Extenject/README.md

 ## Scene Bindings

-In many cases, you have a number of MonoBehaviours that have been added to the scene within the Unity editor (ie. at editor time not runtime) and you want to also have these MonoBehaviours added to the Zenject Container so that they can be injected into other classes.
+In many cases, you have a number of MonoBehaviours that have been added to the scene within the Unity editor (i.e. at editor time not runtime) and you want to also have these MonoBehaviours added to the Zenject Container so that they can be injected into other classes.

 The usual way this is done is to add public references to these objects within your installer like this: